samlhk/seeyourdata-local/README.md

 ### Linux (x64)

-1. Download the packaged app at [https://drive.google.com/file/d/1EdGwVEsceknq2VtmFaM2D1ITNhvsgzaL/view?usp=sharing](https://drive.google.com/file/d/1EdGwVEsceknq2VtmFaM2D1ITNhvsgzaL/view?usp=sharing)
+1. Download the packaged app at [https://drive.google.com/file/d/10v8PfbdPxyTAySWpZaMPtK7DvAX-dUKQ/view?usp=sharing](https://drive.google.com/file/d/10v8PfbdPxyTAySWpZaMPtK7DvAX-dUKQ/view?usp=sharing)
 2. Extract the folder `seeyourdata-local-linux-x64`
 3. Execute the file `seeyourdata-local` to launch the app, you can click on the file or run `./seeyourdata-local` in the command line

 ### Windows (x64)

-1. Download the packaged app at [https://drive.google.com/file/d/1fzMgGKIJs2rSgMXi7-WZ-S9FUaC53bg_/view?usp=sharing](https://drive.google.com/file/d/1fzMgGKIJs2rSgMXi7-WZ-S9FUaC53bg_/view?usp=sharing)
+1. Download the packaged app at [https://drive.google.com/file/d/1OVsmSE36eeEtJQBWdPYQ-q2bySM4r78v/view?usp=sharing](https://drive.google.com/file/d/1OVsmSE36eeEtJQBWdPYQ-q2bySM4r78v/view?usp=sharing)
 2. Extract the folder `seeyourdata-local-win32-x64`
 3. (this step is to prevent a Windows error from preventing an unrecognised app from starting, if step 4 works, you may skip this step) Right click on `seeyourdata-local.exe`, select 'Properties', check 'Unblock' next to the security field
-4. Click on the executable `seeyourdata-local.exe` to launch the app
+4. Execute the file `seeyourdata-local.exe` to launch the app, you can click on the file or run `start seeyourdata-local.exe` in the command line

 ## 2. Run the node app directly